-If you stop making or miss payments in a consumer proposal the proposal will be cancelled, the legal term is Annulled.
+If you stop making or miss payments the proposal will be cancelled, the legal term is Annulled.

-Where the debtor misses the equivalent of three (3) months payment in consumer proposal, the proposal will be automatically annulled.
+Where the debtor misses the equivalent of three (3) months payments the proposal will be automatically annulled.

 Once there has been an annulment, the proposal is cancelled and: